 I reached my breaking point.
 I had enough.
 I was done with the lazy, heartless doctors who thought they knew everything but knew nothing about me.
 I was done using food stamps and hoping my next disability check would see me through, constantly reminded how my body failed me.
 I was finished feeling so damn limited in every way.
 I was ready to bust the doors to freedom wide open.
 Hot tears running down my cheeks, I prayed, “God you help those who help themselves.
 Show me how to help myself!”
 I clung onto my faith, and let it propel me forward in a big way.
 I was ready to take my power back, and trust myself.
 I made a big change in my beliefs, my thoughts, my lifestyle, my social circle.
 Anything that wasn’t resonating with health and happiness had to go.
 I fired arrogant doctors and sought alternative health care.
 I detoxed my body, mind, my life.
 I allowed my intuition to guide my decisions.
 This decision not only saved my life, it changed the course of it.

 My intuition about food was right – simple food intolerance tests revealed I had 27 different food sensitivities, including gluten whose symptoms mimicked Crohn’s.
-Another test revealed I had a genetic mutation called MTHFR.
-This gene explained why I had nutritional deficiencies despite my healthful diet, and why my immunity needed extra support.
+Another test revealed I had two genetic mutations hindering my body’s detoxification pathways called MTHFR.
+I learned that about 80% of toxins I’m exposed to aren’t being flushed out from my body as they should.
+A person without these mutations clears 100% of toxins out.
+That was a big eye-opener!
+This gene explained why I had nutritional deficiencies despite my healthful diet, why I was at higher risk of getting sick, and what my immunity needed to be strong and modulated.
 And yet another test revealed autoimmune Pernicious Anemia, solving the mystery of my near-death experience nearly two decades earlier: severe food intolerances + untreated autoimmune Pernicious Anemia + weakened immunity + bacterial, parasitic and fungal infections = deadly.
 It was an absolute miracle I survived, especially considering the doctors never treated what really needed healing.
-My new heartfelt and thorough investigative doctor verified I never had Crohn’s.
+My new doctor verified I never had Crohn’s.
 It was true, I had been misdiagnosed all those years.
 Validation at last.
 Free at last.

 Now I don’t consult anyone without consulting my intuition first.
-My Higher Self and Holy Angels have led me directly to the right healers for my body!
+God has led me directly to the right healers for my body!
 Health care is a constantly evolving field.
 Those who limit themselves to outdated textbooks and ignore their intuition also limit their ability to help people.
 When we ignore our intuition, we limit our ability to help ourselves.

 With the help of the right diet for my body and treatment that resonated with my specific needs and vibration, I overcame the myriad of disabling symptoms that had plagued me.
 I pursued an education in holistic healing based on what had transformed my body, mind and spirit like nutrition, restorative yoga, meditation, Pilates and energy healing which is why I am passionate about teaching these therapies to others.
 Allowing my intuition to guide me, I moved from New York to Los Angeles, a mecca for holistic healing.
 I opened a successful healing studio providing a holistic retreat overlooking the sparkling blue Pacific Ocean, and I loved witnessing my clients experience their own miracles.
 My life finally felt right.